rust-lang/api-guidelines/README.md

 In addition to types, functions can be reexported as well.
-In `serde_json` the [`serde_json::from_str`] function is a reexport of a function from the [`serde_json::de`] deserialization package, which contains other less common functionality that is not reexported.
+In `serde_json` the [`serde_json::from_str`] function is a reexport of a function from the [`serde_json::de`] deserialization module, which contains other less common deserialization-related functionality that is not reexported.

 [`serde_json::from_str`]: https://docs.serde.rs/serde_json/fn.from_str.html
 [`serde_json::de`]: https://docs.serde.rs/serde_json/de/index.html